ettelman/ettelman/readme.md

 ## About Me

--  I'm a webdevolper and IT-security junior
+-  I'm a webdeveloper and IT-security junior
 -  I’m currently working as Teacher in IT-security
 -  I’m currently learning Ruby on rails